-Rio Tinto is responsible for the administration of the town, which it carries out through Weipa Town Authority (WTA).
-The Town Office acts in the role of Local Authority, with staff that one would normally associate with a local council.
+Rio Tinto is responsible for the administration of the town, which it carries out through the Weipa Town Authority (WTA).
+The WTA acts in the role of Local Authority, with staff that one would normally associate with a local council.

-The services supplied and maintained through the Town Office are similar to those supplied by local councils throughout Australia, and include road maintenance, water supply, town planning, garbage collection, parks, ovals, libraries and public swimming pools.
+The services supplied and maintained through the WTA are similar to those supplied by local councils throughout Australia, and include road maintenance, water supply, town planning, garbage collection, parks, ovals, libraries and public swimming pools.

 Comalco Act and Agreement

-The Weipa Town Area is governed by RTA Weipa Pty Ltd (RTA) by virtue of the Comalco Act and Agreement, within the limitations set out by those instruments.
+The Weipa Town Area is governed by RTA Weipa Pty Ltd (RTAW) by virtue of the Commonwealth Aluminium Corporation Pty Limited Agreement Act 1957 (Qld) (Comalco Act) and the Comalco Aluminium Corporation Pty Ltd Agreement (Comalco Agreement), within the limitations set out by those instruments.